-There is no single solution to regain a customer’s trust.
+While there is no single solution to regain a customer’s trust, data licensing from global data services can really help to better understand your customers and their concerns.
 A well-defined strategy and a little empathy can go a long way.
 And of course, some customers unfortunately just won’t return.
 So, don’t give up on your customers after a small mistake or setback.

 Mistakes are usually a blessing in disguise.
 As they show you which areas to improve and also help you better understand the needs and preferences of your customers.